Noise Levels in 07440, NJ | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of 07440

 Average noise levels for 07440 residents, grouped by direction from the center of 07440.
-Northern 07440 carries the highest population-weighted average; Southern 07440 carries the lowest.
-Just 0% of residents in Southern 07440 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern 07440.
+The highest population-weighted average is in eastern 07440; the lowest is in central 07440, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central 07440